fundot/fundot/FUNDOTTUTORIAL.md

 For example, we can define an alias of Add in the following way:

     Def Sum-of-two-numbers a b.
 Add a b..
-Because variables and functions are similar in Jia, a variable is defined in the same way:
+Because variables and functions are similar in Fundot, a variable is defined in the same way:

     Def x 1.
-The above code actually defines a function named "a" with a body "1", but since all names of Jia functions should have capital letters as their initials, such definition defines a variable.
+The above code actually defines a function named "a" with a body "1", but since all names of Fundot functions should have capital letters as their initials, such definition defines a variable.

 Therefore, we can rewrite the last example of the above style as below: